 Please contact Glynnis to make an appointment

 Rabbi Hillel Avidan, Rabbi Emeritus of Bet David.
 He served Bet David in Sandton for 11 years from 1992 to 2003, when he retired.
 He is Rabbi Emeritus of Bet David.
-In 2005, he came out of retirement to serve the Durban Progressive Jewish Congregation and intends to stay there for as long as he is needed.
+In 2005, he came out of retirement and served the Durban Progressive Jewish Congregation until April 2019.
 Rabbi Avidan was several times the chairperson of the SAAPR.
-He is currently the national Jewish representative and chair of the South African Faith Communities Environmental Institute (SAFCEI).
+He was formerly the national Jewish representative and chair of SAFCEI.
+He is on the executive of the KZN Inter-religious Council and is a patron of the Archbishop Hurley Centre in Durban.

 Some stations of Rabbi Avidan’s rabbinic worklife: